psynteract/psynteract-os/README.md

 ## General information

-The psynteract-os plug-ins are developed by Felix Henninger and Pascal Kieslich.
+The psynteract-os plug-ins are developed jointly by Pascal Kieslich and Felix Henninger, with a focus on the OpenSesame integration and the underlying Python library and backend, respectively.

 They are published under the [GNU General Public License (version 3)](LICENSE).

 ## Installation